neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 1. Sign up: Activate Watson apps by logging in to your IBM Cloud account from the **[Try IBM Watson page](https://ibm.biz/BdqDmG)**.

-2. Create a project: Click **New project** on the Watson Studio home page or your My Projects page.
+2. Setup an Environment: Configure **Watson Studio*,  Watson Machine Learning, and Cloud Object Storage**.

-3. Create notebook: After the project is setup and environment is configured, create a **notebook** file.
+3. Create a Project: After the project is setup and environment is configured, create a **notebook** file.

-4. Set a project token: Go to your Watson Studio Project page, and click the **Settings** tab.
-Scroll down to **Access tokens** and click **New token**.